spacedeck/spacedeck-open/README.md

 Spacedeck uses the following major building blocks:

-- Vue.js: Frontend UI Framework
-- Node.js 7.x: Web Server / API
+- Node.js 9.x: Web Server / API
-- MongoDB 3.4: Data store *(important: newer versions than 3.4 don't work yet!)*
-- Redis 3.x: Data store for realtime channels, (*optional*)
+- Vue.js: Frontend UI Framework (included)
+- SQLite (included)

 It also has some binary dependencies for media conversion and PDF export:

-- imagemagick, graphicsmagick, libav(+codecs, ffmpeg replacement), audiowaveform (https://github.com/bbcrd/audiowaveform), phantomjs (http://phantomjs.org/)
+- graphicsmagick (for image conversion)
+- ffmpeg (for video/audio conversion)
+- audiowaveform (for audio waveform rendering) (https://github.com/bbcrd/audiowaveform)
+- phantomjs (for website screenshot rendering and PDF export, included)

 By default, media files are uploaded to the ```storage``` folder.

-Optionally, you can use Amazon S3 for file storage.
-In that case you need an Amazon AWS account and have the ```AWS_ACCESS_KEY_ID``` and ```AWS_SECRET_ACCESS_KEY``` environment variables defined.
-For sending emails in production, Amazon SES is required.

-To run Spacedeck, you need Node.JS 7.x and a running MongoDB 3.4 instance.
+To run Spacedeck, you only need Node.JS 9.x.
 Then, to install all node dependencies, run

     npm install